KarmaMeter/KarmaMeter/NON-COMMERCIAL.md

 ### Why This Policy?
 The non-commercial clause ensures KarmaMeter™ remains a tool for public good, digital well-being, and community-driven development—not a product for exploitation.

-Thank you for respecting this intent.
+Thank you for respecting this intent...